-Now, of course, I already know that whatever I created wouldn’t look EXACTLY the same or be a perfect replacement for the Real McCoy.
-BUT…it might scratch the vintage luggage itch that I had…and would cost just a fraction of my inspiration.
+Now, of course, I knew that whatever I created wouldn’t look EXACTLY the same or be a perfect replacement for the Real McCoy.

 This post contains affiliate links for your crafting convenience.
 As an Amazon Affiliate, I earn from qualifying purchases.
+All blue, bold, and underlined text is a clickable link, either to a product or to a related post.

-Why?
-Because I had a plan for luggage handle replacement that was both simple and inexpensive: A plain ole’ door pull or door handle from the hardware store.
+A plain ole’ door pull or door handle from the hardware store.

-All I needed to do was spray paint the galvanized metal of the door pull and swap out the screws for nuts and bolts.
-So, I did exactly that (using this spray paint on all parts) and set it aside to dry.
-I also carefully pried off the old handle hardware using pliers – but seriously, talk about luggage handle replacement that is the easiest and cheapest way to go!
+I also carefully pried off the old handle hardware using pliers.
+But seriously, talk about luggage handle replacement that is the easiest and cheapest way to go!

 The former would be easy, and as it turns out, the luggage stickers weren’t difficult or expensive at all!
-I found another Etsy shop that sold digital downloads of luggage labels– I couldn’t decide on a favorite, so I bought four of them.
+I found another Etsy shop that sold digital downloads of luggage labels.

-Decorating an Antique Suitcase with Luggage Straps and Travel Stickers
+Decorating an Antique Suitcase

 Now for the luggage straps!
 I suppose I could have fashioned straps out of old belts or other material, but I decided it was just as easy to paint them directly onto my vintage suitcase.

-It was easy enough to do- first I measured out where I wanted the luggage straps to be and marked the edges with painter’s tape– making sure that they were about as equally placed apart as possible.
+It was easy enough to do.
+First, I measured out where I wanted the luggage straps to be and marked the edges with painter’s tape.

 Then, I brushed on some dark craft paint inside my painter’s tape stripes, removing the tape after two coats had dried.
-And just like that, I had painted some luggage straps onto my vintage suitcase and they looked fabulous!

-Onto the luggage stickers!
 I had printed them on full-size label sheets, and cut them out leaving a “tag” of label edge on each one, if that makes sense.
-This made it a LOT easier to separate from the paper backing before fully trimming them out.

-Vintage Home Decor with a Vintage Suitcase
+Vintage Luggage Decor with an Old Suitcase

-After covering my vintage suitcase with the luggage stickers (further securing them with this easy-to-use brush on super glue), I attached my now-painted door pull as the luggage handle replacement.
-Doesn’t it look great?
+After covering my vintage suitcase with the luggage stickers (further securing them with this easy-to-use brush on super glue), I attached the door handle to the suitcase.

-And that was it- my vintage luggage decor idea came to life exactly as I had hoped.
+And that was it, my vintage luggage decor idea came to life exactly as I had hoped.
 And for a HECK OF A LOT CHEAPER than my inspiration suitcase at the antiques store.

-Now I can use it as vintage home decor and/or storage.
-I’ve been known to bubble-wrap breakables- vases, bottles, platters- that I use infrequently and store them in old suitcases.
 It keeps them safe and dust-free, and if the suitcase has a musty odor, it’s not a big deal for non-porous items like glass or glazed ceramics.

 Craft on!